mesytec_data 1.1.1

 MFM encapsulation

-Run the mesytec_receiver_mfm_transmitter executable with suitable arguments in order to encapsulate data received by ZMQ from the mesytec mvme software into MFM frames which are in turn published on a ZMQ PUB socket:
+Run the mesytec_receiver_mfm_transmitter executable with suitable arguments in order to encapsulate data received by ZMQ from the mesytec mvme software into MFMMesytecFrame frames, which are in turn bufferized and transmitted on a ZMQ PUB socket.
+A timeout mechanism allows to flush any incomplete buffer if the DAQ stops transmitting data.
+Usage:

--h [ --mvme_host ] arg url of host where mvme-zmq is runnning
+-h [ --mvme_host ] arg (=localhost) url of host where mvme-zmq is runnning

 milliseconds)